Marco-AntonioVega/Pokemon-Website/README.md

 # Pokémon-Website
-This project provides Pokémon quizzes and activities using Node.js.
+This project provides Pokémon quizzes and activities using Node.js and EJS.
 Resources used are the [RESTful PokéAPI](https://pokeapi.co/) and [PokémonCries](https://pokemoncries.com).

 # Follow these steps to run the application: